Twitter now allows you to ‘remove followers’ - NewsBreak

 Last month, Twitter Support announced that they were testing the ability to remove followers manually without blocking them.

-Now anyone can trim unwanted followers by going to their profile, clicking “followers,” then clicking the three-dot icon and selecting “remove this follower.”Illinois woman gets jail time for Yellowstone grizzly bear encounter caught on video
+Now anyone can trim unwanted followers by going to their profile, clicking “followers,” then clicking the three-dot icon and selecting “remove this follower.”Charleston bakery makes ‘Do it for Amy Baby’ cookie after governor’s heated response to Mayor Goodwin

 Other social media apps, such as Instagram, have already offered the tool as a more surreptitious way of keeping one’s content out of the feeds of unwanted users.